v1cki-tran/Imaging-cloud-coverage/README.md

 # Imaging cloud coverage with low-cost ground-based photography
 ## Table of Contents
 - Introduction
-- How to use the system
+- How to use
+- Disclaimers
+- Software
+  - Cloud Detection
+  - Cloud Movement
 - Hardware
   - Housing
   - Camera and Lens
   - Weather Station
-- Software
-  - UI (User Interface)
-  - Cloud Detection
-  - Cloud Movement
 - Examples
 - Credits